Patgram Upazila: History

 In the late 17th century, Raja Mahendra Narayan (1682–1693) of Koch Bihar despatched an army led by Yajna Narayan and aided by the Bhutanese to subdue Mughal influence in the region.
 A battle occurred between the two forces in Patgram in which Narayan was defeated.
 In 1711, Mughal Bengal reconquered the areas of Patgram, Boda and Purbabhag from Koch rule.
 Under the command of Raja Rup Narayan (1693–1714), the Koches launched an attack on the Mughal faujdar of Rangpur.
 Although they suffered a defeat once again, Patgram, Boda and Purbabhag were retained by the Koches for a short period before being leased to the Mughals.
+Montgomery Martin recorded that Patgram was first established by the Mughal general Muajamkhan or Muazzam Khan as a fort on both side of the Dharla river to protect the region from Bhutanese raids.

 A thana (police outpost headquarters) was established by the British East India Company in Patgram in 1801.
 The Jalpaiguri district was formed on 1 January 1869 and included the Chakla of Patgram.
 During the Partition of Bengal, Mirza Ghulam Hafiz advocated strongly for the inclusion of Patgram, Debiganj, Tetulia and Panchagarh to the Dominion of Pakistan.
 In accordance with the Radcliffe Line, Patgram was subsequently transferred from Jalpaiguri to the Lalmonirhat mahakuma of Rangpur district, East Bengal.